DaveBackus/Data_Bootcamp_Book/pandas-intro.md

 * df.corr() (correlations between variables)
 * df.dtypes() (variable types)
 * df.info() (information about the form of the data).
+* Transpose df.T

+**Exercise.** Find another method with tab completion.
+What does it do?  ??

 dtypes pretty good.